-- 23. The POLST registry call center could leverage current communication systems used by EMS and health care. - 24.
+- 23. The POLST registry call center could leverage current communication systems used by EMS and health care and must have medically trained and knowledgeable staff. - 24.
 The POLST registry call center needs a process to confirm the caller is an authorized user with a recognized need for access, have 24/7 staffing, and adhere to privacy and security laws and requirements.